grandimam/grandimam/blog/_posts/2026-06-26-repricing-of-software-engineering-labor.md

 Like a lot of people, I have spent time building AI-native tooling myself ([Barebone](https://github.com/grandimam/barebone)).
 And ironically, even this layer is crowded already.

-Agent frameworks, orchestration libraries, workflow engines, thin wrappers around foundation models—they are multiplying faster than they can meaningfully differentiate.
+Agent frameworks, orchestration libraries, workflow engines, thin wrappers around foundation models, they are multiplying faster than they can meaningfully differentiate.
 Calling yourself an "AI engineer" is not going to be a moat.

 I dont think LLMs eliminate engineering.
 PMs and domain experts can increasingly build prototypes, validate ideas, and ship internal tools with AI-assisted workflows.
 They are moving into what used to be engineering territory but mostly at the prototype layer.